Federal Direct Loans

 Unlike a subsidized loan, the borrower is responsible for paying the interest from the time the unsubsidized loan is disbursed until it's paid in full.
 Borrowers have the option of paying the interest or deferring it while in college.
 If borrowers choose to defer the interest, it will be capitalized, which means it is added to the principal amount borrowed.
 Future interest will be calculated on the higher loan amount.
 It is to a borrower’s advantage to pay the interest while attending college.

 How to Apply for Direct Loans

-For either type of loan, a student must first fill out a Free Application for Federal Student Aid (FAFSA®) for the academic year in which they are requesting financial assistance.
+For either type of loan, the student must first fill out a Free Application For Federal Student Aid (FAFSA®) for the academic year in which they are requesting financial assistance.
 After the FAFSA® is processed, the Office of Financial Aid and Scholarships will inform the student about his/her loan eligibility via an award.
-A student may view, accept or decline, all or in part, his/her Direct Loans offered to him/her via MyCoyote.
+A student may view, accept or decline, all or in part, his/her Direct Loans offered to him/her via his/her MyCoyote.

 Students who apply for a Direct Loan may also be required to complete a Master Promissory Note (MPN) to receive Federal Direct Loan(s).
 Clicking the link Electronic Master Promissory Note will direct the student to the site in order to complete this process.